-Birthday: January 11, 1814
+Birthday: January 11, 1814 (Capricorn)

-Born in: Great Yarmouth, England
+Born In: Great Yarmouth, England

 Sir James Paget was a famous British surgeon and physiologist considered as one of the founders of modern pathology.
 He is best remembered for describing two conditions named for him: Paget's disease of the nipple, a precancerous disorder, and Paget's disease of the bone, osteodystrophia deformans.
 Paget’s Abscess is also named after him, a type of pus formation in the tissue of the body.
 He was one of the many children born to his parents.
 In his teenage years, he was desperate to join the Navy but later on decided to become a surgeon.
 He had to wait for several years before being suitably rewarded for his hard work and significant breakthroughs in the field of medical science.
 He was a gifted orator with a sympathetic personality and was regarded as the finest lecturer in his field.
 In spite of his busy career, he was someone who knew how to enjoy life.
 Blessed with a great sense of humor, he loved to laugh and have fun too.
 Along with medical research he was also interested in criminal matters.
 A brilliant surgeon, he was also an awesome human being whose life and works continue to inspire the future generations.